lyuma/Av3Emulator/README.md

 * Unity Package support

-### **New features in v 2.9.3 (3.0 rc1):**
+### **New features in v 2.9.5 (3.0 rc3):**

+2.9.5: Fixed Build and Publish AGAIN.

 This build is compatible with all recent SDK versions, including Avatar Dynamics beta.
 Open Beta is **optional**.

 **Avatar Dynamics integration (optional)**

 VRCSDK Open Beta provides Avatar Dynamics support built-in.

 This update hooks into the driven parameters on both `PhysBone` and `ContactReceiver`.
 Enabled by default.
 Can be disabled by ticking a box on the Emulator Control before entering play mode.
+Recommended to set Radius greater than 0.

 For non-open beta, now supports hot reloading scripts without restarting play mode.
 This can be useful for rapid testing.